Snigda0402/Factors-shaping-Data-Science/README.md

 **9. Insights and Recommendations:**
    - Analyze the reasons for failure and success to extract insights.
    - Develop actionable recommendations to enhance the success rates of data science initiatives.

-**10. Visualizing Insights:**
-    - Create visualizations, like word clouds or bubble charts, to summarize the recommendations and insights.

-**11. Presenting Success Stories and Mistakes to Avoid:**
-    - Identify articles highlighting successful data science initiatives.
-    - Extract reasons contributing to their success.
-    - Identify common mistakes and pitfalls that should be avoided.

-**12. Final Presentation:**
-    - Create a professional PowerPoint presentation summarizing the project.
-    - Include an executive summary, methodology, key findings, actionable recommendations, and visualizations.
-    - Ensure clarity, logical flow, and appropriate design to engage the business audience.